Arno37/Booki/README.md

 To get started, an initial file structure and base code for the project have been prepared:

 - An index.html file containing the initial HTML code that I need to complete.
+- A css folder containing one or more style.css files with preliminary CSS code that I also need to complete.
+- An images folder containing all the images used on the site

 This initial code provides the foundational HTML and CSS elements, and I will use it as a reference to develop the rest of the code.
 I must maintain the same folder structure and continuously version my project on Git throughout the development process.